All Episodes

 Thank you.

-Remember uh George Bush uh when he first started going into Iraq said Give uh democracy and freedom a chance.
+I'm calling because I think we need to go back and remember George Bush, when he first started going into Iraq, said, give democracy and freedom a chance.

-We are seeing I think we may be seeing it now because that stuff does not happen overnight.
+I think we may be seeing it now because that stuff does not happen overnight.

-Yeah, with the I mentioned this yesterday.
+Yeah, with the, I mentioned this yesterday.

-One of the uh things we're not clear on is whether this is a democratic uprising in Egypt.
+One of the things we're not clear on is whether this is a democratic uprising in Egypt.

 The suspicions are that it's not.